jsborjesson/passwords/source/02-Method.md

 Distributing an online survey via Facebook was a very simple and pain free process that yielded empirical, real world data quickly.
 I made sure that the survey was quick to finish and anonymous so that users would not be discouraged from participating.
 I also gave the participants a couple of optional text fields where they could express their opinions more freely.
-The purpose of them were to make sure that I hadn't missed something obvious and perhaps to get a feel for some more individual opinions, they will however not be considered to be part of the statistical data.
+The text fields may indicate some common behavior that was not directly part of the survey, and can lead to further research.

 ### Disadvantages